 Active Travel on a Proposed New Residential Development (Sketchley Gardens)

-Buy Me a Coffee at ko-fi.com
+Buy Me A Coffee

 There’s a proposal to build a new housing estate in east Nuneaton, in farmland off Eastboro Way.
 As it stands, there are a number of improvement points to make it good for active travel, and given this is a brand new development, it makes sense to get it right from the start rather than retrofitting measures at a later date, at greater inconvenience and expense.
 To that end, I submitted a number of comments on the plans which I’m going to detail here.